PROFILE - Grade 11

 2) respect for national identity

-4) manifestation of national distrust
+4) manifestation of national mistrust

 A. As an ethnos develops, its biological features decrease and socio-political ones increase.